xialijun0801/qfin/README.md

 [Time Series Analysis](http://press.princeton.edu/titles/5386.html) A much better book, also more expensive.

 ## C/C++

+*comments on the usefullness*: 5 for quant equity strategists, 3 for quant macro strategists.

 If you rarely program in C/C++, start with [C++ Design Patterns and Derivatives Pricing](http://www.amazon.com/Patterns-Derivatives-Pricing-Mathematics-Finance/dp/0521721628).
 This is by no means a complete introduction, but it gives you an overview of the language.